zhangxp93/free-augmentcode/README.md

 1. **Restart Application**: Restart JetBrains products after modification for changes to take effect
 2. **Backup Protection**: Original configuration files are automatically backed up with timestamps
 3. **Recovery Method**: To restore, delete related configurations or use backup files
+4. **Other Considerations**: Before running, make sure to log out of Augment Code

 ### 📁 Project Structure